Logo of the website

 Inyova also offers a third pillar if you want to be sustainable for your retirement assets.

-For me, they are a bit complicated and a bit too expensive for small accounts.
+For me, they are a bit complicated and too expensive.
 There is too much stock picking involved.
 I would rather invest in a Sustainable ETF.
 However, sustainable ETFs are known to have their limits.

 But I understand the attraction of certain people to sustainable investments.
 You could choose Sustainable ETFs at Selma instead.